The E-Branch Guide to Psionics: Reception

 Andy Butcher reviewed The E-Branch Guide to Psionics for Arcane magazine, rating it a 5 out of 10 overall.
 Butcher comments that "Fans of Lumley will be interested to see how the powers, which help maintain Necroscopes unique feel, have been implemented in the game.
-But even then it's hardly required reading for more casual players."
+But even then it's hardly required reading for more casual players."Pyramid magazine reviewed The E-Branch Guide to Psionics and stated that "While the cover may not clearly imply the contents of the book (being the vampiric skull originally used as the cover to the first Necroscope novel), the introduction quickly dispels all doubts."